dpocknee/nc-news_backend/README.md

 2. Mount an API Router onto your app
 3. Define the routes described below
 4. Define controller functions for each of your routes (remember to use `.populate` for `created_by` and `belongs_to` fields that are mongo ids!
 This will be extremely useful when you are working on the front-end!)
+5. You will also need to return a `comment_count` property on all your endpoints that return articles.
+Attempt it on a single article first, then apply it to your all articles endpoint and finally your post new article.
+This is a great challenge to help consolidate your understanding of promises.
+(Note: do __not__ change the models to have a `comment_count` value in the database!)
-5. Use proper project configuration from the offset, being sure to treat development and test differently.
+6. Use proper project configuration from the offset, being sure to treat development and test differently.
-6. Test each route as you go.
+7. Test each route as you go.
 Remember to test the happy and the unhappy paths!
 Make sure your error messages are helpful and your error status codes are chosen correctly.
 Remember to seed the test database using the seeding function and make the saved data available to use within your test suite.

 **HINT** Make sure to drop and reseed your test database with every test.
 This will make it much easier to keep track of your data throughout.
 In order for this to work, you are going to need to keep track of the MongoIDs your seeded docs have been given.
 In order to do this, you might want to consider what your seed file returns, and how you can use this in your tests.